BBS-Lab/nova-permission/README.md

 ],
 ```

-You can now create a permission attached on a specific post:
+You can now create a permission attached on to a specific post:

 ![permission on authorizable](docs/permission-on-authorizable.png)